ENG 208: Composing the Self

 Week 15 – Final: TBA

-*This syllabus may change, but I will give you plenty of notice,
+*This syllabus will change, but I will give you plenty of notice,

 and I will keep the syllabus updated on the Web.